alkresin/letogo/README.md

-# letogo
+## letoGo - a package for Go language, which provides a communication with LetoDb DBMS.

-A Go lang package for communication with LetoDB
+### Preface